Santhosh007joker/MATLAB-Robotics/README.md

 ## 5. Going 3D: `stateSpaceSE3`

-Everything above used `stateSpaceSE2` — fine for ground robots, but drones and manipulators move through 3D space.
+Everything above kept Ethan on one floor, using `stateSpaceSE2` — fine for ground robots, but drones and manipulators move through 3D space.
 Swap in `stateSpaceSE3` and `validatorOccupancyMap3D` and the same RRT workflow plans through a volume instead of a plane.
-The state vector grows to `[x y z qw qx qy qz]` — position plus a quaternion for orientation:
+The state vector grows to `[x y z qw qx qy qz]` — position plus a quaternion for orientation.

 ```matlab
 % omap is a pre-built occupancyMap3D of a city block